John Barradell, Town Clerk and Chief Executive

 He joined the City Corporation from Somerset County Council where he was Corporate Director of Resources.

-The current Remembrancer is Paul Double.
+The current Remembrancer is Paul Double who is a barrister.